 - Freshness: Freshly prepared food retains more nutrients and flavor compared to processed dog foods that can be months or even years old.

-Sample Recipes for Homemade Dog Food for Senior Dogs
+7 Homemade Dog Food Recipes For Senior Dogs

 Recipe 1: Chicken and Sweet Potato Stew